 NTEN courses run for one week and are offered twice a year.

 Skills to connect and engage with collaborators, colleagues, and partners in digital inclusion.

 Ability to effectively evaluate who to select in creating a digital inclusion coalition.

 Best practices in user experience design and asset mapping to engage communities and solve community problems.

-Organizations and individuals at businesses and nonprofit organizations can unite in several ways in the pursuit of common goals for communities.
+Individuals at businesses and nonprofit organizations can unite in several ways in the pursuit of common goals for communities.
 Among these relationships are partnerships, collaborations, and short-term and long-term alliances.
-Community-wide digital inclusion coalitions and efforts can effectively spark conversations and promote an actionable framework to increase broadband adoption and use, build digital literacy skills, and promote civic engagement.
+Community-wide digital inclusion coalitions and efforts can effectively spark conversations and promote an actionable framework to increase broadband adoption and use, build digital literacy skills, and encourage civic engagement.

 James NealSenior Program Officer